stfbk/stfbk.github.io/README.md

 URL of the new page: `https://stfbk.github.io/complementary/[ConferenceAcronym][Year]`.

-The page will **not** be listed on the website, but the link can be used in papers or other publications.
+The page will **not** be listed on the website (unless explicitly linked to the related publication), but the link can be used in papers or other publications.

 ## Events
 ### Add a new event